Weighted arithmetic mean: Variance of the weighted mean (-estimator for ratio-mean)

 We have (at least) two versions of variance for the weighted mean: one with known and one with unknown population size estimation.
 There is no uniformly better approach, but the literature presents several arguments to prefer using the population estimation version (even when the population size is known).
 For example: if all y values are constant, the estimator with unknown population size will give the correct result, while the one with known population size will have some variability.
 Also, when the sample size itself is random (e.g.: in Poisson sampling), the version with unknown population mean is considered more stable.
 Lastly, if the proportion of sampling is negatively correlated with the values (i.e.: smaller chance to sample an observation that is large), then the un-known population size version slightly compensates for that.

+For the trivial case in which all the weights are equal to 1, the above formula is just like the regular formula for the variance of the mean (but notice that it uses the maximum likelihood estimator for the variance instead of the unbiased variance.
+I.e.: dividing it by n instead of (n-1)).

 Bootstrapping validation

 It has been shown, by Gatz et al. (1995), that in comparison to bootstrapping methods, the following (variance estimation of ratio-mean using Taylor series linearization) is a reasonable estimation for the square of the standard error of the mean (when used in the context of measuring chemical constituents):